 We’re also tracking our boxes.
 We can’t wait to see where they end up!

 Looking to see if you can participate in your area?
 Click here.
-The national collection week is November 12-19.
+Every year there is a collection the third week in November.

 I’d love to know how you are giving back this holiday season.
-It may be for a toy drive, Scouting for Food, donations to Hurricane Sandy victims, or something local.
-Please share in the comments.
+It may be for a toy drive, Jingle Bell Book Shop, Scouting for Food, donations to natural disaster victims, or something local.
+Let’s do give back!